 Have a rollback plan in place

-Regardless of how you’re deploying the software, your checklist should have a rollback plan in place.
+Regardless of how you’re deploying the software, your checklist should include a rollback plan.
 This plan is invoked when critical problems arise.

 For instance, you can use a rollback plan to redirect users to your tool's previous working build or version.
 It’ll also involve capturing a complete copy of the operational software version and its dependencies.